Creative Writing Minor

 Overview of the Creative Writing Program

-The Creative Writing Minor in the English Department at Wake Forest University offers students the opportunity to develop their skills in fiction, poetry, and creative nonfiction writing while becoming familiar with a diverse range of contemporary literature.
+The Creative Writing minor offers students the opportunity to develop their skills in writing fiction, poetry, creative nonfiction, playwriting, and screenwriting.
 Creative writing courses are conducted in a workshop setting where students receive feedback from one another and the professor on their creative writing.
-Students also complete assigned writing exercises, read and respond to contemporary and historical texts, and engage in larger considerations of craft and theory.
-Our faculty members in creative writing are active fiction writers, poets, and writers of creative nonfiction who are committed to teaching the literary arts in innovative ways that foster the imagination and critical thinking.
-The Creative Writing Program hosts readings by both established and emerging visiting writers in the Dillon Johnston Writers Reading Series.
+Students complete writing exercises, read and respond to texts, and engage in considerations of craft and theory.
+The courses are often linked to the Dillon Johnston Writers Reading Series

 Creative writing courses are open to students minoring in Creative Writing as well as to students not minoring in Creative Writing.
 Students who declare a Creative Writing Minor receive first preference in enrolling in creative writing courses in the English Department during pre-registration periods.

 Also see Student Opportunities, Requirements, Applying to MFA Programs, Resources and Faculty.

 For more information about the Creative Writing Minor, contact the Director of Creative Writing, Amy Catanzano.